saleor/storefront/packages/checkout-storefront/src/lib/auth/Readme.md

 });
 ```

-## How do I use the methods and props without prop drilling?
+## How do I use the auth without prop drilling?

 #### **`SaleorAuthProvider({ saleorAuthClient, isAuthenticating, children }: PropsWithChildren<UseSaleorAuthClient>) => JSX.Element`**